UC San Diego Health: Thornton Pavilion

 The John M. and Sally B. Thornton Pavilion and Perlman Medical Offices opened in the summer of 1993 as the standalone Thornton Hospital.
-John Alksne, a neurosurgeon and then-Dean of the School of Medicine, performed the first surgery at this hospital.
+John Alksne, a neurosurgeon and then-dean of the School of Medicine, performed the first surgery at this hospital.
 It was a delicate brain operation.
 It is located on the UC San Diego campus in San Diego, California.
 It is a 119-bed general medical-surgical facility that offers a full range of services, including surgery, cardiology, endocrinology, neurology, orthopedics, oncology, reproductive medicine, pulmonary medicine and physical therapy.
 In 2016, the hospital was consolidated into the Jacobs Medical Center hospital complex.

+East Campus Medical Center

+East Campus Medical Center at UC San Diego Health was purchased from Prime Healthcare Services on December 12, 2023.
+It aims to provide enhanced emergency care units, as well as access to a wider variety of behavioral health and psychiatry services.

 Specialty centers

 Moores Cancer Center

-Established in 1979, the Rebecca and John Moores UC San Diego Cancer Center is the region's only National Cancer Institute-designated Comprehensive Cancer Centers in the United States.
+Established in 1979, the Rebecca and John Moores UC San Diego Cancer Center is the region's only NCI-designated Cancer Center.
 It provides outpatient care for more than 200 cancer types and is a regional center for cancer research and clinical trials of the most promising cancer therapies.